International Journal of

 The degree of collective sharing of this current situation is also particularly notable given the reach of today’s ever present, 24/7 institutional and grassroots communication capability that can immediately connect any one to anyone else in the world, allowing for nonstop direct and indirect exposure to all aspects and effects of these stressors.

-Historically, it is uncommon for the entire global community to collectively and simultaneously experience such a convergence of multiple acute threats that carry the energy of trauma.
-More typically, while a limited portion of the population may experience some widespread disaster, the rest of the world continues to go on operating relatively normally, with it’s societal institutions and systems continuing to function predictably, and with little or no significant disruption to the status quo.
-In this scenario even an individual community directly effected by a widespread disaster may benefit from this difference, due to the rest of the world maintaining the potential to provide it with at least some level of essential resources, while also demonstrating the existence of the kind of stability and security it struggles to regain.
+Historically, it is less common for the entire global community to collectively and simultaneously experience such a convergence of multiple acute threats that carry the energy of trauma.
+More typically, while a limited portion of the population may experience some widespread disaster, the rest of the world continues to go on operating relatively normally, with at least it’s basic societal institutions and systems continuing to function predictably, and with little or no significant disruption to the status quo.

-However, we have found there is the lack of a central, broadly available, and dedicated space in the field where colleagues involved in this work and others who can learn and benefit from it can readily access each others work and a reservoir of information focused on communal and transgenerational trauma.
+However, we have found there is the lack of a central, broadly available, and dedicated space in the field where colleagues involved in this work, and others who can learn and benefit from it, can readily access each others work and a reservoir of information focused on communal and transgenerational trauma.
 We also see the need for and benefit of a centralized venue where colleagues can find and connect with each other for the opportunity of essential dialogue and deliberation that can lead to developing practical means for more effectively addressing trauma at the large group and societal scale.

-The concept for IJCTT has been germinating for several years and comes about out of more than 3 decades of our working with communities and societies in regions of conflict experiencing profound, collective psycho-social trauma, both human-made and due to natural disaster.
+The concept for IJCTT has been germinating for several years and comes out of more than 3 decades of our working with communities and societies in regions of conflict experiencing profound, collective psycho-social trauma, both human-made and due to natural disaster.

-Spanning a broad range of related professional fields, and incorporating the lived experiences, perceptions, and insights of key stakeholders, it promotes a whole-person, cross-cultural perspective and exploration of psycho-emotional trauma.
-It seeks to accomplish this by inviting in, disseminating, and archiving a unique diversity of content and formats delving into the multifaceted and multidimensional dynamics, aspects, and intersections of the collective trauma experience, as well as the process and implications of profound unresolved trauma of individuals and the communities they make up extending into future generations as transgenerational trauma.
-It also provides features within the platform to learn of a wealth of related resources, events, and opportunities, and the option for colleagues to connect directly and interact with each other on the topic.
+It seeks to accomplish this by inviting in, disseminating, and archiving a unique diversity of content and formats delving into the multifaceted and multidimensional dynamics, aspects, and intersections of the collective trauma experience.
+And as an important extension of this, examining the process and implications of profound unresolved trauma of individuals and the communities they make up extending into future generations as transgenerational trauma.

 Here are found scholarly articles, professional perspectives, and reviews that offer research, theory, philosophy, practical application, and policy recommendations, as well as pose important questions and areas of inquiry for further consideration and exploration.

-• A dedicated global Trauma Research and Development Network – an opt-in registry to promote connections and cooperation between professionals involved in research, theory, creating practical applications, and formulating public policy.
+• A dedicated global Trauma Research and Development Network – an opt-in registry to promote connections and cooperation between professionals involved in research, theory, practical applications, and public policy.
 Here will be opportunities for learning of colleagues around the world focused on the topic, and options for utilizing the platform as a forum for engaged dialogue and deliberation.

-• Public Education programs
+• Public Education programs to increase awareness and understanding

-As organizations with a long track record in humanitarian disaster care work with large communities in peril, our commitment has historically been to shared knowledge and collaboration in service of more concerted and effective response to immense human need.
+As organizations with a long track record in humanitarian disaster care work with large communities in peril, our commitment has historically been to shared knowledge and collaboration in service of a more concerted and effective response to immense human need.
 IJCTT has been created as an extension of this intent.

-Particularly given the most recent example of this extraordinary time when the world community is undergoing a period of multiple shared existential stressors, efforts to help better understand and attend to these communal experiences and their influence on our past, present, and future are vital.
+Particularly given the most recent example of this extraordinary time when the world community is undergoing a period of multiple shared existential stressors, efforts to help better understand and attend to these communal experiences and their influence on our past, present, and future are essential.

 ♦ Steve Olweean, Co-Editor